 6. University of South Florida

-The University of South Florida was established as a space-grant university in 1956.
+The University of South Florida started as a space-grant university in 1956.
 AS the 4th largest university in the sunshine State, USF serves more than 50,000 students across its trio of Floridian campuses in St Petersburg, Sarasota, and Tampa.
-USF has been issued the tenth most patents of any school across the globe.
+USF has the tenth most patents of any school across the globe.

 Degree: MS in Compliance, Risk Management & Anti‐Money Laundering